smithy-lang/smithy/docs/source/1.0/spec/core/http-traits.rst

 Labels
 ~~~~~~

-Patterns MAY contain label placeholders. :dfn:`Labels` consist of label name
+Patterns MAY contain label placeholders in the path. :dfn:`Labels` consist of
-characters surrounded by open and closed braces (i.e., "{label_name}" is a
+label name characters surrounded by open and closed braces (i.e.,
-label and ``label_name`` is the label name).
-The label name corresponds to a
+"{label_name}" is a label and ``label_name`` is the label name).
+The label
-top-level operation input structure member name.
-Every label MUST have a
+name corresponds to a top-level operation input structure member name.
+Every
-corresponding input member, the input member MUST be marked as
+label MUST have a corresponding input member, the input member MUST be marked
-:ref:`required-trait`, the input member MUST have the :ref:`httpLabel-trait`,
+as :ref:`required-trait`, the input member MUST have the :ref:`httpLabel-trait`,
 and the input member MUST reference a string, byte, short, integer, long,
 float, double, bigDecimal, bigInteger, boolean, or timestamp.
+Labels only
+capture path segments.

 Labels MUST adhere to the following constraints:

 #.
 Labels MUST NOT appear in the query string.
+#.
+Labels MUST NOT appear in the fragment (e.g. "/foo#{bar}" is invalid).
 #.
 Each label MUST span an entire path segment (e.g., "/{foo}/bar" is valid,
    and "/{foo}bar" is invalid).